Updated: Aug 29

 Report the attack to your local police department or the nearest animal control agency; this will also serve as evidence for your personal injury claim

-Find a good and experienced Los Angeles Personal Injury Attorney, make sure their license to practice law is current and that he or she doesn't have any history of unethical practices.
+Find a good and experienced California Personal Injury Attorney, make sure their license to practice law is current and that he or she doesn't have any history of unethical practices.

-Insurance companies will only be concerned on minimizing their cost and not about your well-being or your injuries.
+Insurance companies will only be concerned with minimizing their cost and not about your well-being or your injuries.

-There are many great Los Angeles Personal Injury Attorneys experienced in dog bite injury cases, don't pick the first one you come across, make an informed decision by researching client reviews, license status, disciplinary records and verifying all the credentials they claim to have.
+There are many great Los Angeles Personal Injury Attorney experienced in dog bite injury cases, don't pick the first one you come across, make an informed decision by researching client reviews, license status, disciplinary records, and verifying all the credentials they claim to have.